BAJAJ FINSERV DIRECT LIMITED

 As per the Initial Public Offering definition, it is a process through which a private company offers its shares to the public for the first time.
 It involves listing the company shares on a stock exchange, such as the National Stock Exchange (NSE) or Bombay Stock Exchange (BSE).

 Initially, the company's shares may be privately held by founders, early investors, and employees.
 The IPO converts the company into a publicly traded entity.
 IPOs allow a company to raise capital by selling new shares.
-Post-IPO, you can trade shares in the secondary market.
+Post-IPO, shares can be traded in the secondary market.

 Why Companies Launch an IPO

-• Enhancing Visibility: Public listing enhances brand recognition and credibility among customers, partners, and investors.
+• Market Visibility: Public listing enhances the company’s brand presence and credibility among customers, investors, and business partners.

 The process of an IPO involves several key steps.
 These include: